 From 1989 to 1999, Disney went through a string of massive successful films, during the era, Disney has earned big reputation based on new generation of movie goers, revenue, awards, merchandise etc. It became a movement under the name, “The Disney Renaissance.”

-In 1991, another film by Disney, released of their infamous films of the period, that infamous film is none other than “Beauty & The Beast.”
-Like its predecessor The Little Mermaid, it became a critical & financial success, which went on to earn a few Oscar nominations for best song (the song that shares the title of the movie) best musical score, and best picture.
+In 1991, another film by Disney, released one of their infamous films of the period, that infamous film is none other than “Beauty & The Beast.”
+Like its predecessor The Little Mermaid, it became a critical & financial success, which later went on to earn a few Oscar nominations for “Best Original Song,” (the song that shares the title of the movie) “Best Original Score” & “Best Picture.”
 Only two of them one best song and musical score.

 Keep in mind there’s gonna be some SPOILERS, if you haven’t seen the animated version of Beauty & The Beast, I highly recommend it for newcomers and it’s a requirement before seeing the new one because I’m gonna see what’s different about the remake.

-Magnificent: Main cast did a wonderful job on the acting & singing, particularly Emma Watson (one of my favorite actresses) as Belle, Dan Stevens as The Beast, Luke Evans as Gaston, & Josh Gad as Lefou.
+Magnificent: Main cast did a wonderful job on the acting & singing, particularly Emma Watson (one of my favorite actresses/idols since her work in Harry Potter) as Belle, Dan Stevens as The Beast, Luke Evans as Gaston, & Josh Gad as Lefou.
 (Gaston’s sidekick)